mayadata-io/oep-e2e/testplan/docs/director/authentication/directorAuth.md

 ### Workflow TCs
 Test cases covered for the all the above authentication methods are as mentioned below,
 - Admin Authentication - Admin will have option to enable and disable users.
 This will be available for Local Auth and AD Auth only.
 - User Authentication - Regular users will have access to the portal.
-They will different roles based on teaming.
+They will have different roles based on teaming.
 Roles and access control will be covered in [Teaming](/docs/director/teaming/directorTeaming)
 - Signup Feature
 - Password Complexity check
 - Profile field validation